redbadger/crux/docs/src/part-2/composing_apps.md

 # Structuring larger apps

-Now we have a better handle on what Crux apps are made of, lets have a think about how we might build our Weather app.
+Now we have a better handle on what Crux apps are made of, let's have a think about how we might build our Weather app.
 It is certainly small enough to be built by just blindly following the simple counter example.
-There is only about 25 different events total, but you probably agree that some more structure would be good.
+There are only about 20 different events total, but you probably agree that some more structure would be good.

 ## Composition